scala-native/scala-native/docs/lib/javalib.md

 [scala-java-time](https://github.com/cquiroz/scala-java-time) provides a native, JVM and JS implementation of the `java.time` packages

+[sjavatime](https://github.com/ekrich/sjavatime) provides a native and JS implementation of the `java.time` API.
+While not yet as full features as `scala-java-time` this is useful if a minimal implementation is required.

 The full timezone database required for `java.time` can be too large for some applications.
 The [sbt-tzdb](https://github.com/cquiroz/sbt-tzdb) `sbt` plugin can  build a custom version of tzdb, which has the minimal data your application needs; reducing the size of the application.